explorable-viz/fluid/artifact-evaluation-response.md

 Many thanks for your efforts in evaluating our artifact; we very much appreciate this.
 We respond to your questions below and have updated our artifact and instructions.
+We have also created tag `v0.4.0` in GitHub (https://github.com/explorable-viz/fluid/tree/v0.4.0) permanently referencing the (corrected) version of the artifact, and have updated the artifact evaluation instructions to point to this.

 > 1. The web app does not display several bar charts as mentioned in the artifact-evaluation.md under Step 1.
 I can only see the one corresponding to Fig.2 (I am using Chrome on Ubuntu).
 In fact, the web page itself does not speak about Fig.1 at all.